ldpercy/year-clock/task/lightning theme.md

 * Label rotation options - already mentioned
 * Different formats for labels and hovers (titles)

+### Week array bug
-There's also a week-array bug for the year 2024, eg yearclock.html?theme=lightning&date=2024-07-30
+There's also a week-array bug for the year 2024, eg:

+	yearclock.html?theme=lightning&date=2024-07-30

+Bug sorted (I think), but it took way longer than I'd have liked.
+Have repurposed the old 'test' theme to become a general debugging theme.